MNLKuzmin/dsc-project-genrestudy/README.md

 ## Results

 ROI, return on investment, is a performance measure to evaluate the efficiency or profitability of an investment.
-It is calculated as net income versus investment and it's expressed at a percentage.
-This is the most relevant of the figures since it keeps into account the budget and it is normalized so it can give us a more objective idea of how much a movie or a genre is actually profitable, all things considered.
 Let us calculate it:

-Here is an example of how to embed images from your sub-folder:

-### Visual 1
+### ROI per Genre
 ![ROI per genre](./images/Graphs/ROI_per_genre_with_lines.png)

-Looking at this result I have decided to combine Musical and Music as a genre because of their similarities and also because there might have been some imprecision in which the movie genres were assigned, since their figures are so similar.
-I also made this choice to include in our study the Adventure genre, which I think is a very valuable one for Microsoft, as I will explain later.

-So all this said: We discovered that the top five genres with higest return on investment are Musical, Animation, Horror, Sci-Fi and Adventure.
+I discovered that the top five genres with higest return on investment are Musical, Animation, Horror, Sci-Fi and Adventure.

 Now let's calculate the ROI for the top 5 genres and for all the other genres together.